 Our trick for a cheaper car rental is to always rent the smallest car available.
 Not just because of the lower cost but also because smaller cars tend to be more fuel-efficient.
 You won’t need to refuel as many times as you would a bigger car so you’ll spend less on Iceland’s very expensive gas.

 However, there is a catch.
-In the off-season, the weather can be quite unpredictable and Iceland is prone to gale force wind.
-Small cars can be harder to steer when it’s super windy so please drive carefully and according to weather and road condition, and maybe buff up your steering arms a bit before the trip. :-) Also make sure your rental car has its winter tires on, and please do stay on the ring road or paved roads when driving a small car in the off-season.
+In the off-season, the weather can be quite unpredictable and Iceland is prone to gale/hurricane force wind.
+Small cars can be harder to steer when it’s super windy so please drive carefully and according to weather and road condition.
+And maybe buff up your steering arms a bit before the trip. :-) Also make sure your rental car has its winter/studded tires on, and please do stay on the ring road or paved roads when driving a small car in the off-season.
 It’s for your own safety.

-To save you from having to pay for the airport shuttle busses to Reykjavik and then back to the airport at the end of your trip, pick up your rental car from the airport if possible and return it to the same location on your way home (returning to a different location usually costs you extra).
-It will also make your life a little easier, I promise!
+To save yourself from having to pay for the airport shuttle busses to Reykjavik and then back to the airport at the end of your trip, pick up your rental car from and return it to the airport if possible (returning to a different location usually costs you extra).
+Not only will you save money, it will make your life a little easier, too!

-Camping, obviously, will save you even more but I wouldn’t recommend it in the off-season when the weather tends to be less than friendly.
+Camping, obviously, will save you even more but I wouldn’t recommend it in the off-season when the weather tends to be sketchy.
 If you sign up for a Hostelling International membership and don’t mind staying in a dormitory-style room with other travellers, or a single room if you travel solo, it can be a good way to save money.
-Double rooms in hostels, however, are not quite budget-friendly in my opinion as they seem to cost as much as a budget hotel double room, if not more (correct me if I’m wrong).
+Double rooms in hostels, however, are not quite budget-friendly in my opinion.
+They seem to cost as much as a budget hotel double room, if not more (correct me if I’m wrong).

 In Reykjavik, unless you can find a budget hotel room with a decent rating (we’ve never had much luck with it in our two visits), you’d be better off staying at an Airbnb.
 If you choose to rent a private room instead of an entire home, it can be cheaper than a Reykjavik hostel room and you’ll get to stay with a local or a local family.
-Some smaller, entire home can be quite affordable as well, and they usually come with a kitchen.
+Some smaller, entire home can be quite affordable as well.
+As an added bonus, they usually come with a kitchen.
 Being able to cook your own food will save you money because eating out is expensive anywhere in Iceland.

 If you don’t have an Airbnb account yet, sign up using our referral link to receive a CA$50/US$40 credit to spend on your first stay.
 You’ll also help support this site because we’ll get some credits too for our future trips!